delabon/woolook/README.md

 == Screenshots ==

-1. Layout One Frontend
+1. Product Layout One
-2. Layout One Backend
+2. Collection Layout One
+3. Editor

 == Changelog ==